Sakthi102003/New-Portfolio/README.md

-# My Portfolio Website
+# CyberX Portfolio

-A modern, responsive portfolio website showcasing my journey as a Computer Science graduate and aspiring developer.
-Built with React.js and TypeScript, featuring an interactive CLI interface and smooth animations.
+A cybersecurity-focused portfolio website featuring a unique terminal-based interface and modern design.
+Built with React.js and TypeScript, this portfolio combines a traditional UI with an interactive CLI experience, perfect for showcasing security and development expertise.

 🌐 **Live Demo:** [sakthi-s-portfolio.web.app](https://sakthi-s-portfolio.web.app/)

 ## ✨ Key Features

-- 🎯 Clean, minimalist design focusing on content
+- 🔒 Cybersecurity-focused design and interface
+- 💻 Dual Interface: Traditional UI and Terminal Mode
-- 💻 Interactive CLI interface (Press F1 to access)
+- 🎯 Interactive CLI with realistic terminal experience
-- 🚀 Responsive layout for all devices
+- 🚀 Responsive layout optimized for all devices
-- ✨ Smooth animations & transitions
+- ✨ Smooth transitions and hacker-style animations
-- 🛠️ Detailed skills showcase with tooltips and adaptive theming
+- 🛠️ Comprehensive skills showcase with security focus
-- 📱 Mobile-first approach
+- 📱 Mobile-first responsive design
-- 🌐 Social media integration
+- 🌐 Integrated GitHub activity and contributions
-- 🌓 Dark/Light mode toggle with minimal UI
+- 🌓 Dark mode optimized for terminal aesthetics
-- ⏰ Live time display with clock icon
-- ⚡ Fast loading & optimized performance
+- ⚡ Optimized performance and fast loading
+- 🔐 Security-themed project showcases

 ## 🚀 Technologies Used